 Heritage and Design

-In line with the feedback received from the local community at the previous consultation, the redevelopment will celebrate the unique culture, heritage and identity of Hailsham, and provide an improved setting for the many Listed Buildings in the area.
+In line with the feedback received from the local community and stakeholders at all stages of consultation, the redevelopment will celebrate the unique culture, heritage and identity of Hailsham, and provide an improved setting for the many Listed Buildings in the area.

 The design team are currently refining the masterplan for the Hailsham Aspires scheme, following feedback from the second public consultation held earlier this year (2021).
 They are also reviewing the designs in terms of potential impact on the Council’s Medium Term Financial Strategy, as we enter the recovery phase of the Covid-19 pandemic.
 The Hailsham Aspires Project Sponsor Board will then agree a preferred masterplan option that will be put to Wealden District Council formally for confirmation

 There is still more detailed design work to be done, the planning process to navigate and construction contracts to procure.
 We will publish a broad timescale for construction in due course.